smart-data-models/dataModel.Transportation/RoadSegment/doc/spec_IT.md

             - OUTBOUND
             - RIGHT
           laneLength:
-            description: 'Property.
-Length of the lane corresponding to this observation.'
+            description: Length of the lane corresponding to this observation
             type: number
+            x-ngsi:
+              type: Property
           laneWidth:
-            description: 'Property.
-Width of the lane corresponding to this observation.'
+            description: Width of the lane corresponding to this observation
             type: number
+            x-ngsi:
+              type: Property
           type: string
+          x-ngsi:
+            type: Property
         laneId:
-          description: 'Property.
-Unique identification number of the lane corresponding to this observation.'
+          description: Unique identification number of the lane corresponding to this observation
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     laneUsage:
       description: 'This attribute can be used to convey specific parameters describing each lane.
 It must contain a string per road segment lane.
 The element 0 of the array must contain the information of lane 1, and so on.
 Format of the referred string must be: <lane_direction>, <lane_minimumAllowedSpeed>, <lane_maximumAllowedSpeed>, <lane_maximumAllowedHeight>, <lane_maximumAllowedWeight>. <lane_direction> is a text string with the following allowed values: `forward`.
 The lane is currently used in the `forwards` direction. `backward`.
 The lane is currently used in the `backwards` direction.
 The only mandatory parameter is `lane_direction`.
-If not specified, the rest of parameters can be assumed to be equal to those specified at entity level.'
+If not specified, the rest of parameters can be assumed to be equal to those specified at entity level'
       items:
         enum:
           - forward